🐂 Not all bull runs are created equal. November’s AI picks include 5 stocks up +20% eachUnlock Stocks

 By Mathieu Rosemain

-PARIS (Reuters) -Prime Minister Michel Barnier on Sunday opened the door to raising taxes on France's wealthiest individuals and some big corporations to help close a gaping hole in the public finances, but said he would protect the lower and middle classes.
+PARIS (Reuters) - Prime Minister Michel Barnier on Sunday opened the door to raising taxes on France's wealthiest individuals and some big corporations to help close a gaping hole in the public finances, but said he would protect the lower and middle classes.

-President Emmanuel Macron's office this weekend unveiled a right-leaning which he hopes will break the political deadlock that followed a summer snap election.
+President Emmanuel Macron's office this weekend unveiled a right-leaning government which he hopes will break the political deadlock that followed a summer snap election.
 Its most immediate and daunting task will be to put together a budget for 2025 at a time France is struggling to contain a spiralling budget deficit.

 "I'm not going to further increase taxes on all French people, neither on the most modest, nor on people who work, nor on the middle classes.
 But I cannot exclude the wealthiest from the national effort to rectify the situation," Barnier told France 2 television.

-France's total debt stands at 110% of GDP, or close to 3.2 million euros.
+France's total debt stands at 110% of GDP, or close to 3.2 trillion euros.
 Weaker-than-expected tax revenues and higher spending by local governments has left its public sector budget deficit spiralling towards 6.2% of economic output next year if nothing is done to rein it in.

 It is in breach of European Union deficit rules and credit rating agencies are scrutinising French decision-making carefully.